 1. The command procedure is initiated as specified in step 1-6 of clause 6.2.3 of TS 23.369 [2].

 2. The procedure as described in clause 5.2.2 shall be performed.
-The device and AIOTF acquire the KAIOTF key to be used for command protection.
+The AIOTF acquire the KAIOTF key from ADM to be used for command protection.
+The KAIOTF key is derived using the KAIOT and second network generated RANDAIOT_n2 at ADM during the authentication procedure for Inventory and Command.

-Editor’s Note: The derivation and retrieval of the KAIOTF key are FFS.

-Editor’s Note: How to prevent key stream reuse is FFS.

 3. The AIoTF shall construct a NAS Command Request and protect the message based on the KAIoTF, the confidentiality and integrity algorithms for the AIoT device.
-The AIoTF shall send the Command Request containing the protected NAS Command Request to NG-RAN.
+The AIoTF shall send the Command Request containing the protected NAS Command Request and the selected ciphering algorithm identifier, i.e., NEA0 or 128-NEA2, to NG-RAN.

-Editor’s Note: the selection of confidentiality and integrity algorithms by the network is FFS

 4. The NG-RAN shall send a R2D message containing the protected NAS Command Request as specified in as specified in TS 38.300 [3] and TS 38.391 [6] .

-5. The device shall verify the integrity of the command message.
+5. The device shall derive KAIOTF key using KAIOT and second network generated RANDAIOT_n2, and then verify the integrity of the command message.
 If the verification of integrity is successful, the AIoT device shall decipher it in case it is confidentiality protected.
 The AIoT device shall construct a NAS Command Response and protect the message based on the KAIoTF key using the same algorithms.

 6. The AIoT device shall send a D2R message containing the protected NAS Command Response to the NG-RAN as specified in as specified in TS 38.300 [3] and TS 38.391 [6].